 But, not all cities can do this.
-Accelerators and entrepreneurial-focused schools are great resources, he says, but they don’t make for a complete ecosystem.
+Accelerators and entrepreneurship-focused schools are great resources, he says, but they don’t make for a complete ecosystem.
 Cities need a “world-class asset” to attract entrepreneurs.
 His example: Wenatchee, Washington.
-The city is “attracting Bitcoin miners from around the world who are using Wenatchee’s very cheap hydroelectric power to power their computers 24 x 7.”
+The city is “attracting Bitcoin miners from around the world who are using Wenatchee’s very cheap hydroelectric power to power their computers 24/7.”

-Daniel Isenberg, founding executive director of the Babson Entrepreneurship Ecosystem Platform (BEEP), has gone beyond the question of what makes a city entrepreneurial into the how.
+Daniel Isenberg, founding executive director of the Babson Entrepreneurship Ecosystem Platform (BEEP), has gone beyond the question of what makes a city entrepreneurial.
+Instead, he’s asking how.
 “How do you very quickly change a city whose residents did not see themselves as being entrepreneurial—or think they had the potential—to be entrepreneurial?”

 To Isenberg, the Bostons, San Franciscos, and even Miamis of the world are few and far between.
 Real opportunity lies in midsize cities.

 “Midsize cities and their associated regions are where most people live, work, and play, and will continue to do so into the future,” note Isenberg and Vincent Onyemah in Harvard Business Review.
-“Forecasts tell us that even in 2050 megacities will still number just a few dozen, while thousands of midsize cities (500,000 to 5 million people) will house 92% of the world’s urbanites.”
+“Forecasts tell us that, even in 2050, megacities will still number just a few dozen, while thousands of midsize cities (500,000 to 5 million people) will house 92 percent of the world’s urbanites.”

-Isenberg and BEEP have developed and applied a methodology for igniting the entrepreneurial potential in cities such as Manizales, Colombia, Milwaukee, Wisconsin, and Akron and NE Ohio.
+Isenberg and BEEP have developed and applied a methodology for igniting the entrepreneurial potential in cities such as Milwaukee, Akron, Ohio, and Manizales, Colombia.
 The process starts by convening the leaders and representatives of leading institutions from broad sectors who may or may not be entrepreneurs themselves.
 These key individuals need to agree that making their city more growth oriented is beneficial—and they need to decide to get it done.

 Next, the group must focus on scaling up.
 “Growth is normal and can be kick-started in companies that don’t think they are growth companies,” said Isenberg.
 “These are businesses that already exist—they’ve already passed the market test—and instead of stagnating can grow in months versus years.
 Many experts are focused on young companies, but we have shown that it is not the age of the venture that defines entrepreneurship, but the value the entrepreneur infuses into the venture.”